ydxu2025/ydxu2025.github.io/_pages/students.md

 ## Current Master Students: (the year of joining our group)

+Mr. Peng Dingkang (will graduate from Shanghai Jiaotong Univ., 2026): undecided

-Ms. Wu Jingchao (will graduate from Nanjing Univ., 2026): undecided
+Ms. Wu Jingchao (will graduate from Nanjing Univ., 2026): Sparse Matrix Computation

 Ms. Zhu Jiaqi (graduated from Fudan, 2025): LLM Jailbreaking